Who is in charge of your decisions? Is it your limiting beliefs, or your supporting beliefs?

 Let’s start with the thought.

 You are thinking about going to delete it because you are now starting to experience the feeling of these thoughts and in comes the emotional reaction.
-You may be feeling fear, or anxiousness, or even the dread of what might happen.
-You might even feel the emotional response in your body.
+Perhaps you are feeling fear, or anxiousness, or even the dread of what might happen.
+Or, you might even feel the emotional response in your body.
 This is when we go into a lot of what ifs.
 Your subconscious mind now does a scan to see how you normally react, behave, or make decisions based on this emotional response.

 Now it is decision time.